How to play minesweeper

 For this guide I've used "Minesweeper" by TicBits.
 To flag a mine, the player must select the flag button in the bottom left hand corner.
-On a PC, flags are applied by right clicking the square.
+With the game no longer pre-installed on PCs you can find the game on CrazyGames, where flags are applied by right clicking the square.

 I'm going to play an Easy/Beginner game- it's a 9x9 grid with 10 mines.

 Click/tap any square to begin.
 Hopefully a large portion of the grid will be revealed.
 If it isn't, just keep trying until it does or until you lose, in which case start a new game (or ragequit).

 The number displayed in each square represents how many mines are adjacent to that square.
 There are a total of 8 adjacent squares per square (left, right, up, down and one at each corner)

 Flag the mine so you remember where it is and don't click it by accident.
 Flagged squares cannot be revealed.
 To unflag a square, tap it while on the flag option (or right click) until it disappears.